ucpu/cage/README.md

 Cage is game engine/framework designed for programmers with focus on dynamic games and procedural content generation.

-It started as a hobby/learning project, but has become fairly feature rich and mature over the years.

 # Features

 ## Designed for programmers